Jo Fox: Education

-Joanne Clare Fox earned BA and PhD degrees in history from the University of Kent.
+Joanne Clare Fox graduated with BA and PhD degrees in history from the University of Kent.

 Career

-Before becoming a university lecturer, she had intended to use her historical training to work in heritage, but changed her mind after a student at the University of Kent told her, "You have been an inspiration to all of us!
+Before becoming a university lecturer, Fox intended to use her historical training to work in heritage, but changed her mind after a student at Kent told her, "you have been an inspiration to all of us!
 You should be teaching!"

-Fox started her academic career at Durham University in 1999, rising to professor of modern history and head of department.
+Fox entered academia as a lecturer at Durham University in 1999, later becoming Professor of Modern History.

-In 2007, she was appointed a National Teaching Fellow.
+In 2007, Fox was appointed a National Teaching Fellow.
 She is also a member of the Council for the International Association of Media and History and is on the editorial board of their academic journal, The Historical Journal of Film, Radio and Television.
 She is the honorary director of communications for the Royal Historical Society.
-She is a Fellow of the Royal Historical Society (FRHistS), and a Fellow of the Royal Society for Manufactures and the Arts (FRSA).
+Elected a Fellow of the Royal Historical Society (FRHistS), she is also a Fellow of the Royal Society of Arts (FRSA).

 Her interest in using new learning technologies influenced others within Durham University, and in other institutions.
 Notably, she contributed a case study to the National Blackboard Conference, chaired by Lord Dearing.

-Her most significant published work is Film Propaganda in Britain and Nazi Germany: World War II (2007), in which she compares the use of cinema in propaganda in Britain and Germany in the Second World War.
+Fox's most significant published work is Film Propaganda in Britain and Nazi Germany: World War II (2007), in which she compares the use of cinema in propaganda in Britain and Germany in the Second World War.